 MultiSense Viewer

 Multisense Viewer is an application designed to get users familiar with the camera and its operation.
 It allows a user to quickly set up the sensor, find settings that work, and get a sense of how the sensor performs in their environment.
-The application is open soured on Github at: MultiSense Viewer.
+The application is open sourced on Github at: MultiSense Viewer.

 Installation